Minimum Required Distributions

 • 70 1/2

-At age 59 1/2 you will be able to start withdrawing from your retirement plans.
 IRA accounts will generally be the easiest to take distributions.
 You can take out any amount and it will be taxed as ordinary income.
 Employer plans that are active (you're still contributing to) may be more restrictive.
-You may only allowed partial withdrawals.
+You may only allowed partial withdrawals or "in-service" withdrawals.
+Contact your plan provider and ask if withdrawal's are allowed.

 Balances in your IRA's are added together to determine your minimum withdrawal, but you can select one IRA account to take the withdrawal.